Cat is pregnant: Everything you need to know now

 "Can a cat still go into heat during pregnancy?"

-Yes, it is rare but possible for a cat to go into heat again during pregnancy.
+Yes, it is rare, but possible, for a cat to go into heat again during pregnancy.

-Conclusion: Optimal support for a pregnant cat
+Conclusion: How to best care for a pregnant cat

-- Duration of pregnancy: About 63–65 days.
+- Duration of pregnancy: Approximately 63–65 days.

-Stay patient and attentive—your cat will thank you, and soon you'll be a proud "cat grandparent"! 🐱
+Stay patient and attentive – your cat will thank you, and soon you'll be a proud "cat grandparent"! 🐱